He is definitely changing in his social behaviour.

 He has lost a number of fears…

 He has lost a number of fears – particularly the separation anxiety is much reduced.
 He is now open to negotiation on my leaving him with his sister for 20 mins while I go on an errand.
 Previously, he was anxious if I went out for half a min to post a letter.
-He will go and find a particular food product in the supermarket while I queue to pay – unheard of 2 months ago.
+Now he will go and find a particular food product in the supermarket while I queue to pay – unheard of 2 months ago.

 He has voluntarily discussed what it feels like to have a friend ‘it makes me feel happy inside’.
 While he has not found a lasting friendship yet, he has started to identify ‘friends’ on a day to day basis.
 Inevitably, they go off him again the next day, but it is remarkable how robust he is getting about this too.
-He has been bullied fairly badly this term (items of clothing flushed down the loo; being blocked from having a seat at lunchtime etc), but he does not get het up or reward the bully by over reacting.
+Bullying has been fairly bad this term (items of clothing flushed down the loo; being blocked from having a seat at lunchtime etc), but he does not get het up or reward the bully by over reacting.
 He says he feels sad and hurt, which seems appropriate and, I hope, less likely to fuel the fire.

 He is getting more aware of himself in both positive and negative ways.
-He will sometimes tell us that he feels he did well with something.
+Sometimes he will tell us that he feels he did well with something.
 He is also realising that he is weaker, slower in sport.
 Rather than be defeated, he has devised a ‘get fit’ programme to try to beef himself up.
 Hence, the ’goal’ expressed at Brain Child today.
 Of course, I do not expect or wish him to follow a fitness regime, and he will have forgotten about it by next week, but I am pleased that he saw a problem and invented his own solution.

 Stressed and lonely

 He is spending less time in his fantasy world.
 We think he reverts to it when he is stressed or lonely.
 As usual, I could blurb on and on.
 Please do not ask if I can pin point the changes, I can only say that they have occurred since September.